cburgyan/BestRetirementByState/README.md

         Exporting the newly created DataFrames into CSV and JSON files for future use.
     </li>

-## Creating A Database From The New .CSV Data Files:
+## Creating A Database From The New CSV Data Files:

 To create a database, the CSV files were examined and an Entity-Relationship Diagram was synthesized which led to a schema.
 Database tables were constructed in Postgresql and, finally, these tables were populated with the data from the CSV files.
 <ol style='list-style-type: upper-roman;'>